Edward J. Bloustein School of Planning and Public Policy Celebrates Twenty-Five Years

 The PhD Program in Planning and Public Policy

-In May 2012, the Bloustein School conferred the 175th Doctor of Philosophy (PhD) degree in Planning and Public Policy granted at Rutgers University.
-This was significant milestone in the history of a program that has grown substantially in breadth and intellectual quality since the establishment of a PhD in Urban Planning at Rutgers nearly a half-century ago.
+In May 2016, the Bloustein School conferred the 190th Doctor of Philosophy (PhD) degree in Planning and Public Policy granted at Rutgers University.
+This is a significant milestone in the history of a program that has grown substantially in breadth and intellectual quality since the establishment of a PhD in Urban Planning at Rutgers nearly a half-century ago.

 The PhD degree in Urban Planning was inaugurated at Rutgers in 1968, only one year after establishment of the Master of City and Regional Planning (MCRP) degree in the newly formed Department of Urban Planning.
 Unlike the professional master’s degrees, the PhD is conferred by the Graduate School–New Brunswick, and doctoral dissertations completed in the program are submitted through the Graduate School.
 The first doctoral degrees were awarded within three years of the program’s founding to James Hughes and Robert Burchell in 1971.